 There are also extensions to this coverage.
 For instance, I had a 125% coverage extension.
-This means that they will pay an additional 25% of my maximum if I rebuild.
+This means that the insurance company will pay an additional 25% of my maximum if I rebuild.
 This is an additional $200k for me to rebuild.
 I even realized after the fact that I could have purchased a “guaranteed replacement cost extension”.

-I thought that insurance will pay out all 100% right off the bat, but unfortunately that is not the case.
-The insurance company will come up with their own build estimate and from that depreciate the cost of things such as paint, roofs, flooring, etc.
+I thought my insurance company would pay out 100% coverage right off the bat, but unfortunately that was not the case.
+The insurance company came up with their own build estimate.
+From that estimate it depreciated the cost of things such as paint, roofs, flooring, etc.

 It is not as bad as it sounds.
 For instance, in my case they depreciated about 1.5% of the home.
-Once I rebuild, they will pay the full amount.
+Once I rebuilt, they paid the full amount.

 Also remember that this initial payout is a starting/negotiation point.
-Right now I have received one big check but am coming back to the insurance company with my builders estimates which are higher than what the insurance company estimated.
-Time to negotiate!
+Initially, I received one big check from the insurance company.
+But I went back to negotiate for more given my builders estimated rebuilding costs higher than what the insurance company estimated.

 With a “replacement cost”policy, the insurance company may depreciate the home for the initial payout, but will pay that actual replacement cost once the item is built or purchased.
 This can lead to thousands of dollars when rebuilding.